seatable/seatable-developer-docs/docs/scripts/index.md

-# Scripts in SeaTable
+# Scripting in SeaTable

-## Scripts in general

-Scripts are executed directly in SeaTable.
-If you need more information how to run a script, please read the following help article [Run script manually, by button or by automation](https://seatable.io/docs/javascript-python/skript-manuell-per-schaltflaeche-oder-automation-ausfuehren/?lang=auto).
+## Supported scripting languages and requirements

+Scripts are used to interact with the data in a base.
+SeaTable supports scripts written in Python and JavaScript (JS).

+JS code is executed directly in the user's browser, requires no authentication, and is used for simple data operations.

+Python scripts, by contrast, are executed on a server or locally.
+As a consequence, Python scripts must authenticate against SeaTable Server.
+They are also suitable for more extensive automations and data operations.

+JS and Python scripts can be composed and executed directly in a SeaTable base.
 ![Screenshot of script icon in SeaTable](https://seatable.io/wp-content/uploads/2023/03/Anlegen-eines-Skriptes.jpg)

-Scripts are used to interact with the data in a base.
-Currently, python and javascript are available as script languages.

-Javascript is executed directly in the user's browser, requires no authentication, and is used for simple data operations.

-Python, on the other hand, is executed on the SeaTable server.
-Unlike javascript, every Python script requires authentication and is suitable for more extensive automations and processes.
+The execution of JS scripts in SeaTable has no requirements.

+To run Python scripts in SeaTable, the so-called [Python Pipeline](https://admin.seatable.io/installation/components/python-pipeline/) must be installed.
+You can also choose to run scripts [locally](https://developer.seatable.io/scripts/python/common_questions/#how-to-make-the-script-support-both-local-and-cloud-run).

 ## How to start?

-Each chapter provide you with explanations about the available objects and methods.
+Each chapter provides you with explanations about the available objects and methods.
 Multiple examples should help you to start immediately and get a feeling about the possibilities.

 Here are some additional help articles from the [user manual](https://docs.seatable.io/?lang=auto) explaining how to create, execute and monitor a script in SeaTable:

-**Links to the SeaTable User Manual:**

 - [Creating and deleting a script](https://seatable.io/docs/javascript-python/anlegen-und-loeschen-eines-skriptes/?lang=auto)
 - [Run script manually, by button or by automation](https://seatable.io/en/docs/javascript-python/skript-manuell-per-schaltflaeche-oder-automation-ausfuehren/?lang=auto)